kpooja2597/Annual-Income-Classification/README.md

-# Annual-Income-Prediction
+# Annual-Income-Classification

-This project focuses on classifying the graduates based high/low income.
+This project focuses on classifying the US college graduates based high/low income.